RosettaCommons/documentation/application_documentation/antibody-assemble-CDRs.md

  L1.pdb, L2.pdb, L3.pdb (L chain CDR templates)
  H1.pdb, H2.pdb, H3.pdb (H chain CDR templates)

-The preparation of these inputs can be found in the [[Documents for RosettaAntibody3: Protocol Workflow|antibody-protocol]]
+The preparation of these inputs can be found in the [[RosettaAntibody3: Protocol Workflow|antibody-protocol]]

 Flags
 =====